Services, Guides, and Information

 Report summarizes bike-share, scooter-share, car-share, and private for-hire travel in Portland in 2019

 No smartphone?
 No problem.
-Find out how to rent scooters without a smartphone.
+Find out how to rent e-scooters without a smartphone.

 Report a specific incident, such as an improperly parked scooter, or other issues with any motorized, electric scooter found in the Portland area.
-These issues are submitted to both PBOT and the associated e-scooter companies (Bird, Bolt, Lime and Spin) for resolution.
+These issues are submitted to both PBOT and the associated e-scooter companies (Lime and Lyft) for resolution.

-Before you ride an E-Scooter, learn about the rules applicable to scooters and how to safely navigate our streets.
+Before you ride an e-scooter, learn about the rules applicable to scooters and how to safely navigate Portland streets.

 Sign up for occasional email updates from the E-Scooter Pilot Program.